IMAGES

 Southeast Asian Cooking, by Barbara Hansen (Tucson, Fisher Books, 1992).
 No pictures, but some good and straightforward recipes.

 Thai Cooking Class, by Somi Anuntra Miller and Patricia Lake (Kensington, NSW, Bay Books, n.d.).
-This also may be hard to find, but it makes sense and has helpful photos, so if you come across it, add it to your bookshelf.
+This also may be hard to find, but it makes sense and has helpful photos, so if you come across it and like the cuisine, add it to your bookshelf.